-HBO’s new 5-part series takes television by storm with its haunting and heart-stopping portrayal of one of the worst man-made disasters in history — the Chernobyl nuclear meltdown.
-Chernobyl will be available in Australia starting June 12, only from Foxtel.
+HBO’s new 5-part series takes television by storm with its haunting and heart-stopping portrayal of one of the worst man-made disasters in history – the Chernobyl nuclear meltdown.
+Here’s everything you need to know to watch or stream this hit show in Australia.

 Chernobyl TV Series Preview